-- Your business or company name and/or logo should appear at the top of your website so your clients quickly recognize you.
+- Your business or company name and/or logo should appear at the top of your website so your clients quickly recognise you.
 Intuit brands, logos, and badges shouldn’t appear at the top of your website

-- Your business name and/or logo should appear larger than any Inuit brand or Intuit logo, this includes Program badges or authorized logos you display on your website, emails, invoices or marketing materials, under the QuickBooks ProAdvisor Program Agreement.
+- Your business name and/or logo should appear larger than any Inuit brand or Intuit logo, this includes Program badges or authorised logos you display on your website, emails, invoices or marketing materials, under the QuickBooks ProAdvisor Program Agreement.

 - You should not place the QuickBooks brand next to your company logo.

 - You may use the Intuit QuickBooks logo only when it is used on materials that prominently display your company’s logo.
 Use of the QuickBooks logo is only permitted to refer to QuickBooks products.
 It should not be used to describe a company’s services.